pointfreeco/swift-composable-architecture/README.md

 ## What is the Composable Architecture?

-> [!Important]
-> We are currently running a [public beta](https://github.com/pointfreeco/swift-composable-architecture/discussions/2594)
-> for the new observation tools being introduced to the library.
-Be sure to check it out to get a peek
-> at what the future of the library looks like.

 This library provides a few core tools that can be used to build applications of varying purpose and complexity.
 It provides compelling stories that you can follow to solve many problems you encounter day-to-day when building applications, such as: